DIAGNijmegen/website-content/docs/setting-up-a-new-website.md

 1. Update `parse_content.py` (in the root directory) by adding the new site, see https://github.com/DIAGNijmegen/website-content/blob/master/parse_content.py#L6
 2. Update `travis.yaml` and add a new deploy step at the bottom.
 See the other deploy steps for an example.
 Set the `fqdn` variable to the website URL.
+3. Update build.sh and add new website to websites to build: declare -a websites=

 ## 5. Publish